danielsaidi/website_danielsaidi/collections/_posts/2009/2009-08-26-use-special-characters-in-modelState-error-message.md

 tags:  .net c#
 ---

-I have been trying to use special characters (like &laquo; and &raquo;) in model errors that I add to the model state.
+I've been trying to use special characters (like &laquo; and &raquo;) to model errors that I add to `ModelState`.
+This post shows you how to do it.

-My first approach was to avoid using the characters in ModelState.AddModelError, since I want to keep the messages general (so that they can be displayed in both a summary and next to the invalid control), but I have not found a way to check if ModelState contains a certain model error, and only add these characters then.
+My first approach was to avoid using the characters in `ModelState.AddModelError`, since I want to keep the messages general, so that they can be displayed in both a summary and next to the invalid control.
+Hopwever, I havn't found a way to check if `ModelState` contains a certain model error.

-If anyone knows how to do this, please let me know.

-My temp approach is to add the special characters in the message itself and to not use a validation summary for the view.
+My workaround is to add the special characters in the message itself and not use a validation summary for the view.
 However, this caused display problems since the message is HTML encoded when

 ```csharp
 <%= Html.ValidationMessage("errorKey")%>
 ```

-is added to the page. &laquo;, for instance, will be displayed as plain text, and not as the two left arrows that it should be.
+is added to the page. &laquo;, for instance, will be displayed as plain text, and not as two left arrows.

 The workaround for this is quite simple.
-Since the string is HTML encoded, simply decode the special characters, as such:
+Since the string is HTML encoded, simply decode special characters like this:

 ```csharp
 var laquo = Server.HtmlDecode("&laquo;");